UK pop princess Äyanna talks her sophomore project, About Ä Boy, creating Cutopia and how she’s learning to become more candid.

 In between dentist appointments, photoshoots, and studio sessions, Äyanna slots me into her busy schedule to talk all about the new project.
 “I’m glad I have a busy life, I’m grateful for it,” she assures with a cool-girl effortlessness.
 This vibe carries throughout the Jamaican-British artist’s projects, inspiring moments of self-reflection in her growingly diverse discography.

 The EP makes modern-day love feel like a rollercoaster. Äyanna admits that she never really dated when she was younger; it’s a new world that she relays with a vulnerability that allows listeners to engage so acutely with the context of the project.
 Like a diary, the singer’s lyrics are a candid exploration of love and heartbreak.
 But what advice would she have for anyone going through similar experiences, venturing into the world of awkward meet-ups and cheap cocktails?
-“Embrace your beauty and embrace your girliness and femineity.
+“Embrace your beauty and embrace your girliness and femininity.
 When you like and love yourself, everything else falls into place when dating.”

 Alongside all the traditional marketing techniques used by up-and-coming singers to harbour traction, Äyanna is maximising the potential of social media.
 Producing short video skits that relate to each song on the EP, she uses them to promote her music and her playfulness.
 What was initially a one-time stunt for her single ‘Boys Like You’, quickly became a marketing campaign that’s created a strong visual identity and a whole new world for her community that she calls Cutopia.
 A hopelessly girlish mix of humour, relatable storytelling, and heartfelt vulnerability, the singer explains, “I appreciate that we’re creating a safe space for each other.
 That’s how it feels right now.
 It feels like people from all over the world can come together and we can talk about our feelings,” she says, before adding: “I’m really inspired by self-growth and I feel like Cutopia reflects this.”